MaikuB/flutter_local_notifications/flutter_local_notifications/docs/linux-usage.md

 - `actions`: Notification Actions (see below)
 - `body`: Whether the `body` parameter to `show()` will be respected
-- `persistence`: The server will keep showing the notification until the user dismisses it
+- `persistence`: Whether to show the notification until the user dismisses it
 - `sound`: Whether the server can play sounds

 ## Showing notifications